oliverjam/oliverjames-v3/src/blog/complete-guide-to-making-web-pages/index.md

 A favicon is the little icon that appears in the tab next to the site title (and in some other places).
 This helps users identify your site and can add a nice design touch.

+You'll need a `favicon.ico` file.
+If you don't want to make your own you can [download mine here](/favicon.ico) (right click the link and save), then copy it into your website folder.

 We include this file with a link tag in the `<head>`, just like CSS files.

 <!-- prettier-ignore -->